Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 Substance / medicationInteractionRecommendation

-MethotrexateEnhanced bone marrow toxicity (additive haematotoxicity!)Avoid combination!
+MethotrexateEnhanced bone marrow toxicity (additive haematotoxicity!)Avoid the combination!

-ChlorpromazineAdditive hypothermia riskNote in combination therapy
+ChlorpromazineAdditive hypothermia dangerCaution with combination therapy

-AlcoholEnhanced sedation and blood pressure dropAvoid
+AlcoholEnhanced sedation and a drop in blood pressureAvoid

-Table scrollable to the right
+Table scrolls to the right

-11. Metamizole Compared: vs. Ibuprofen vs. Paracetamol vs. Diclofenac
+11. Metamizole compared: vs. ibuprofen vs. paracetamol vs. diclofenac

-Metamizole has a unique profile — it is neither an NSAID nor a simple analgesic like paracetamol.
+Metamizole has a unique profile – it is neither an NSAID nor a simple analgesic like paracetamol.
 It fills a specific niche that no other painkiller can cover.
-The comparison helps to understand the therapeutic rationale.
+The comparison helps to understand the therapeutic logic.

 PropertyMetamizoleIbuprofenParacetamolDiclofenac